Gondee/qwen-image-mcp/README.md

 - RAM: 32GB
 - Storage: 50GB free space (for model and generated images)

+## ⚙️ Auto-Start Configuration

+The MCP server starts automatically when Claude Code launches after registration.
+For additional auto-start options or system-service configuration, see [AUTOSTART.md](AUTOSTART.md).

 ## 🔧 Troubleshooting

 ### Server not connecting